GitProwl/docker-django-prowl/README.md

 This is simple Django production ready Docker container for Prowl.
 It contains nginx+gunicorn serving static content and running a WSGI server for the Django project in question, managed by supervisord.

-By default this machine will create container listening on all interfaces on port 8001.
-Container is called 'django_app'.
+By default this machine will create a container listening on all interfaces on port 8001.
+The container will be called 'django_app'.

 ## Usage example